KYVENetwork/docs/docs/token_holders/overview.md

 Currently, $KYVE is not yet on the market.
 Its TGE is planned for late Q1, 2023.

-## What can I do with my $KYVE?

-There are multiple use cases for $KYVE ranging from simple delegation to specific KYVE features like funding or participating in Storage Pools.
-The following use cases are explained in detail in the following pages.

 ## Key Parameters

 The most important parameters of $KYVE are listed below depending on the network: